ua-eas/katt-kaiki/README.md

   - `rake by_tag[@tag]`, will run any test(s) with the tag "@tag".
   **The specific tags for KC and KFS are held in `features/support/test_tags.rb`**
 * Tag names need to be added to the first line of each feature file.
+* Tag names can also be added to specific scenarios if you wish to run them individually; such as with the KFS suites.

 ### Other Requirements